druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 The learning rate performs a similar function to voting in random forest, in the sense that no single decision tree determines too much of the final estimate.
 This 'wisdom of crowds' approach helps prevent overfitting.

-Gradient boosting is the current state of the art for regression and classification on traditional structured tabular data (in contrast to less structured data like image/video/natural language processing, where deep learning, *i.e.* deep neural net are state of the art).
+Gradient boosting is the current state of the art for regression and classification on traditional structured tabular data (in contrast to less structured data like image/video/natural language processing, where deep learning, *i.e.* deep neural nets are state of the art).

 Gradient boosting algorithms like  [XGBoost](https://xgboost.readthedocs.io/en/latest/parameter.html), [LightGBM](https://lightgbm.readthedocs.io/en/latest/Parameters.html), and [CatBoost](https://catboost.ai/docs/concepts/python-reference_parameters-list.html) have a very large number of hyperparameters, and tuning is an important part of using them.